Unfortunately the team member you are looking for cannot be found.

 Ron Pompei’s multidisciplinary education and training as an artist, sculptor and architect is the lifeblood of Pompei A.D.’s holistic approach to its projects, enabling the firm to integrate diverse forms of expression into meaningful transformational experiences.
 This innovative firm has collaborated with a wide spectrum of clients including Té Casan, Sony, Coca-Cola, Kmart, The Discovery Channel, Urban Outfitters, Anthropologie, Rubin Museum of Art, UCLA Neuropsychiatric Institute, Fortune magazine, Harley-Davidson, California Academy of Sciences, Levi’s, Herman Miller and MTV.
 Ron’s visionary approach to his work has been recognized by publications such as the New York Times, New York Times Magazine, Fortune magazine, Business Week Online, Interior Design, Blueprint, Metropolis, Fast Company and the Financial Times.

 Scott graduated from Virginia Tech with an architecture degree in 1996.
-After spending nearly ten years at architectural firms in Washington, DC and New York, working in all phases of commercial, institutional, and residential projects, Scott joined Pompei A.D. in 2005.
-At Pompei, Scott has worked with Coca-Cola, Stolichnaya, Kiehl‘s, Té Casan, Aldo, and the City of Tempe, among others.
-Scott‘s work on the Stoli Hotel garnered the project the top prize in the Ex Awards.
-He currently heads one of Pompei‘s studios, focused on new retail concepts.
+After spending nearly ten years at larger architectural firms in Washington, DC and New York, working in all phases of commercial, institutional, and residential projects, Scott joined Pompei A.D. in 2005.
+While at Pompei, Scott has produced award-winning work globally with many major brands and locally with small start-ups.

 After earning her Bachelor’s degree in Architecture from the University of Mumbai in 2000, Pooja Rao Pillai went on to work for several architecture firms in Mumbai, where she worked on ground up Residential buildings, Community Centers and high end residential and commercial interiors.